 We went a bit wild for Berwanger’s back catalogue when we discovered it here at Poprock Record.
 The gleeful mixture of classic and indie rock, shamelessly tuneful, vibing a range potentially stretching from the Vaccines to the Tom Petty.
 The new record And the Star Invaders continues the band’s sonic mission to explore and inhabit new musical territory.
 Opening track “The Star Invaders” begins with Berwanger’s familiar catchy rhythm guitar but then suddenly shifts into a ‘she’s gone’ mini-chorus that sounds straight out the New Pornographers songbook.
 The hooks in this song are so addictive they should require a prescription.
 So too “Horror Show” starts off low key only to break out into a swinging poprock delight at the 37 second mark and never lets up.
 “Broken Moon” breaks out the acoustic guitars to ghost up a really nice but more meandering melody.
 All ain all, another strong outing.

 I couldn’t get enough of Good Old War when I stumbled across their perfectly modulated poprock single “Broken Record.”
 The production, the tightly arranged acoustic guitars and vocal harmonies, the nice School House Rock nod with the double stop ahhs.
-Really, this was mini masterpiece.
+Really, it was a mini-masterpiece.
 How could I know it was an outlier on a record that was itself a departure from their usual sound?
 In the end it didn’t matter.
 I fell in love with all the great songs on Broken into Better Shape with its slicker, more produced sound than their previous more folky vibe.
 Almost as a nod to older fans, the band followed up the record by releasing a series of more acoustic versions of some of the songs from the album.
 Now their new Part of Me EP scales back the production for a return to their earlier simpler sound.
 “The River” opens things up with a nice swinging melody, title track “Part of Me” is a finger picking slower mediation on love and belonging, while “Oak Tree” sounds like a traditional country folk ballad you might hear in church, if people in your church could sing.
 A very nice something to tide us over until a new album arrives.The RiverNever Gonna See Me Cry (Acoustic)